mphhohku/azure-windows-server-2022-dc-adds-dns-defender-sentinel/2-set-up-server.md

 9. Enter the IP address of the default gateway (e.g. 10.1.0.1).
 Click Next.
 10. Check the IP address of the DNS server (leave it as the same VM private address).
 Click until finish.

+# Test DHCP Scope (on-prem)
+1. Create a new Windows Server 2022 VM with the same VNet and subnet.
+Assign a new username and password.
+Keep the VM private address as dynamic but everything else as the same as the first VM created.
+Review + create.
+2. Connect to the VM.
+3. Search for Advanced system settings.
+Click the Computer Name tab.
+Click Change.
+4. Click Domain.
+Enter the domain name (e.g. winser.local).
+Click OK.

+# Notes on DHCP server on Azure
+DHCP servers are not supported by Azure. ([Source](https://learn.microsoft.com/en-us/azure/virtual-network/virtual-networks-faq#can-i-deploy-a-dhcp-server-in-a-vnet)